 Making almond butter at home is similar to making almond milk.
 However, instead of soaking the almonds, you toast them.
 Then, pop the nuts into a food processor and blitz until they turn into butter (be patient, it will happen).
 Add salt accordingly, plus a sweetener such as maple syrup or agave, if you really wish.

 Great for thickening meals like stews, soups and curries, lentils are a vegan staple.
-They low in fat and salt, and contain plenty of protein, iron and dietary fibre, which is ideal for your digestive system.
+They low in fat and salt, and contain plenty of protein, iron and dietary fibre, which is ideal for your digestive system (if you’re interested in more ways to benefit your digestive system, you could also try digestive enzymes formulated for vegans).

 Lentils can be difficult to grow at home, with a low yield.
 However, you can grow them from lentils found at the supermarket if you’re really determined.
 Just make sure to buy whole lentils – not split.